Mileage allowances 2026: employer obligations towards Urssaf

 - Process correctly in payroll: IK within the scale limit do not appear as taxable salary.

 They appear on the separate online pay slip not subject to contributions.
 Beyond the scale, the surplus is subject to contributions and IR.
-4. Archive the supporting documents: for 3 years for social law (Urssaf three-year prescription), 4 years for tax law (general recovery period from the tax administration).
+4. Archive the supporting documents: for 3 years for social law (Urssaf three-year prescription), 3 years for the tax authorities' reassessment period on income tax and corporate tax (article L169 of the LPF), but 6 years of mandatory retention of books, registers, documents and supporting items (article L102 B of the LPF).

 The mileage scale is calculated to cover all expenses linked to the use of a vehicle:

-- Depreciation (depreciation of the vehicle according to its value and total mileage)
+- Depreciation (write-down of the vehicle according to its value and total mileage)

 - Maintenance costs (services, tires, technical checks)